Lwandomatiso/Word-MCP/README.md

 - "Create a new document called 'report.docx' with a title page"
 - "Add a heading and three paragraphs to my document"
+- "Add my name in Helvetica 36pt bold at the top of the document"
+- "Add a section heading 'Summary' in Helvetica 14pt bold with a bottom border"
+- "Add a paragraph in Times New Roman 14pt with italic blue text"
 - "Insert a 4x4 table with sales data"
 - "Format the word 'important' in paragraph 2 to be bold and red"
 - "Search and replace all instances of 'old term' with 'new term'"